 Mochi rice cakes

-The cheese used in this snack is all from Hokkaido and contains 25% raclette cheese and 50% cheddar cheese.
+The cheese used in this snack is all from Hokkaido, the northernmost prefecture of Japan, and contains 25% raclette cheese and 50% cheddar cheese.

 Where to Buy